Proudly Serving Clarksburg, Morgantown, Pittsburgh & Nearby!1-724-246-6716

 Our foreman, Delvin Davis, and his crew installed our CleanSpace Crawl Space Vapor Barrier.
 They installed our durable liner to seal off odors and increase overall comfort in the home.
 Underneath the vapor barrier, our crew lined the crawl space floor with CleanSpace Drainage Matting to direct water towards the drainage system.
 Any water leaks will drain into our unique WaterGuard perimeter drain.
 During installation, the crew dug a small trench along 18 feet of the perimeter of the basement, drilled weep holes directly above the trench, and laid clean drainage stone.
 Then, they installed our drain, which includes a wall flange that extends slightly up the wall to catch wall leaks.
 The trench was back-filled with gravel and given a clean look after our crew poured concrete in the trench.
 As they were installing the drain, our crew had dug a small hole in the corner of the basement for our TripleSafe sump pump liner to be placed.
 This durable liner was installed to hold our reliable Zoeller 1/3 horsepower cast-iron sump pump.
 The finishing install stages for the sump pump system are similar to our drain's install, where the pit is back-filled with gravel and poured with concrete.
 Mrs. Homeowner now has peace of mind with a basement that will stay dry and crawl space that is now a clean, bright storage area!

 A Mount Clare homeowner had an uneven driveway that needed stabilized.
 Settlement occurred because the soils below could no longer support the weight of the two large concrete slabs.
 If left alone, concrete settlement can cause safety concerns and create serious damage to the surrounding foundation.
-For this reason, the homeowner called us to provide a foundation repair solution.
+For this reason, the homeowner called us to provide a concrete lifting solution.

 Our foreman, Scott Clark, and his crew installed our high-density polyurethane formula.
 Our PolyLevel slab solution lifts and stabilizes sinking concrete.
 The crew strategically drilled small holes into each slab, installed injection ports, injected the PolyLevel foam, and then sealed the holes.
 Our polymer consists of two separate liquids combined right at the injection nozzle.
 When our crew injected the formula, a chemical reaction occurred that blended the ingredients into our expanding, high-density foam.
 The foam flowed into the voids below, creating an expansive action that lifted the settled concrete slabs.
 This is an environmentally-friendly, waterproof material that will not wash out or degrade.
 The homeowner now has peace of mind with a stable and level driveway!